-You may be asked by Atlassian to provide further information and assistance related to the Incident, so make sure you have an updated contact for Security Incidents listed in the Marketplace Vendor Portal.
+You may be asked by Atlassian to provide further information and assistance related to the Incident, so make sure you have an updated contact for Security Incidents listed in the Marketplace Partner Portal.

 If end user data has been impacted, also provide information on the likely number of customers impacted.